-- 02:12 – Shift Towards Account-Based Marketing (ABM): Manufacturers are transitioning from traditional sales-focused approaches to account-based marketing (ABM) and customer-centric strategies.
+- 11:00 - Account-Based Marketing (ABM) or Account-Based Experience (ABX).
+Manufacturers are transitioning from traditional sales-focused ABM and customer-centric strategies.
 They are recognizing the need to adapt to changing buyer preferences.

 - 18:00 - Leveraging Chat-Based AI for Content Strategy: Chat-based AI helps identify relevant topics and content preferences based on buyer intent, informing content strategy effectively.

-- 19:30 – Brand Transformation through Content: Content is not just about tactical material; it’s about crafting a unique customer experience, which contributes to brand transformation.
-Brands should focus on what customers think when they think of them.
+- 19:49 - Content is not just about tactical material; it's about crafting a unique customer experience, which contributes to brand transformation.

-- 21:00 – Customer-Centered Branding: Modern branding is about understanding customers and delivering value to them, shifting from merely promoting products to being customer-centered.
+- 21:00 - Modern branding is about understanding customers and delivering value to them, shifting from merely promoting products to giving customer-centered experiences.

-- 24:45 – ABM and Customer Success Integration: Integrating customer success representatives into ABM strategies can be highly successful, emphasizing customer needs and value delivered.
+- 25:25 - Just talking about how great your products are is not enough anymore.
+ABM strategies can be highly successful, emphasizing customer needs and value delivered.

-- 27:50 – Paid Media Distribution: Paid media channels for industrial product marketing include programmatic advertising, paid search, and LinkedIn.
-Understanding intent and targeting the right accounts is crucial.
+- 26:30 - Paid and earned distribution: Paid media channels for industrial product marketing include programmatic advertising, paid search, and LinkedIn.

 - 29:45 - Intent-Based Marketing: ABM platforms like Sixth Sense provide insights into buyer intent, allowing marketers to target specific individuals who are actively seeking relevant solutions.